Specimen Preparation: Natural History Museum

 the museum to run this activity on several

-occasions in 2013.
-We have enlarged it to now take over the entire Atrium, with 3 x preparators and an assistant and a commentator on a public address system!
+occasions.
+It now takes over the entire Atrium, with 3 preparators, an assistant and a commentator on a public address system.

 Families spend time with one of our